Welcome to our October 2024 Employment Law Update!

 - Day one rights: Employees are protected from unfair dismissal (including redundancy without a fair procedure) from day one of their employment, subject to a statutory probationary period where dismissals on the grounds of capability, conduct and statutory restriction will be permitted.
 We do not know at this stage how long the statutory probationary period will be.
 Employees will also be eligible for paternity and parental leave from day one.

-- A new bereavement leave and pay: The statutory right to parental bereavement leave will be broadened to include a wider range of personal relationships which has yet to be confirmed.
-However, it would be expected that this will be limited to family members.
+- A new bereavement leave and pay: The statutory right to parental bereavement leave will be broadened to include a wider range of personal relationships which have yet to be confirmed.
+However, it is expected that this will be limited to family members.
 It will remain a day one right for employees.

 - Zero hours contracts: Qualifying workers will be entitled to the right to a new contract reflecting the hours worked over a 12-week reference period putting an end to exploitative zero hours contracts; and employers will be required to give reasonable notice of changes to shifts or working hours and compensation for cancellation or an early finish.